energicryptocurrency/gen2-energi/energi-docs/devenv.md

 * `vagrant up` - get `builder` box running.
 * `vagrant ssh builder` - SSH into the box.
 * `cid ...` - run usual commands

+## Other questions

+### Host OS

+Vagrant approach should fit almost any host OS.
+However, development without OS requires the latest Ubuntu LTS compatible OS.
+For example, Debian is assumed to be supported.

+### Integrated Development Environment

+Any developer is free to use own favorite IDE as far as all build process is based on the process listed above.
+There is no intention to enforce any specific IDE.

+### Toolchain

+Both C++11 compliant GCC and Clang toolchain has to be supported.
+Specific toolchain and its version selection has to be hidden inside this development environment details.

+### External dependencies

+So far, most dependencies are installed using system packages.
+This may change at some point.

+### Build optimizations

+`ccache` is automatically installed to be used by build system.
+We may want to integrate `distcc`, if there is a valid case in Core development team and/or reference development environment.